-We are a non-profit society incorporated in Alberta and based in Pincher Creek, that believes outdoor adventure should be for everyone.
+We are a federally registered charity, incorporated in Alberta and based in Pincher Creek, that believes outdoor adventure should be for everyone.
 The benefits of outdoor recreation to physical and mental health and well-being are well documented.
 People with disabilities often face unique barriers to accessing outdoor recreation, especially in rural communities.
 We use adaptive equipment, teamwork, and creativity to allow people of all abilities to experience the benefits of outdoor recreation, leading to physically and mentally healthier individuals, families and communities.
 We try to keep our programs very affordable for our clients, so that cost is not another barrier to participation.
 In order to deliver these experiences, we rely on volunteer support, grants and private donations for equipment and operational needs.

 Adaptable Outdoors was founded in 2019 by Steve and Sara Holly, after moving to Southern Alberta.
 The pair had experience volunteering for other adaptive sports organizations prior to founding Adaptable Outdoors.
 While volunteering for a local winter adaptive sports program, Steve and Sara noticed a real lack of opportunities for accessible outdoor recreation in our area, especially during the summer.
 Steve then set about trying to borrow a TrailRider and find some willing volunteers, so they could take one of the adaptive skiers out for a hike in the summer.
 Seeing the impact that hike had and hearing of a much greater need in the community for summer programming, Steve and Sara created Adaptable Outdoors to try and meet that need.